Executive Council Guidelines

 FUTURE CONFERENCES

 Because the Narrative Conference and the journal are the heart of the Society, planning a succession of conferences is vital to the Society’s health.
-This is the primary task of the Conference Liaison; Alan Nadel, the current Liaison, has written an instructional manual on how to organize a Narrative conference.
+This is the primary task of the Conference Liaison.
 The President should support this effort as much as possible.
 Either the President or the Conference Liaison should stay in touch with people who express an interest in coordinating future conferences, supply them with the information they need to assess their school’s and their locale’s potential to support a conference, and gather from them adequate information to allow the Executive Council to make a reasoned decision about their proposals.
-Since 2008, the Society has followed a policy of contributing $200 in conference expenses (travel and lodging) and waiving registration fees for each of four committed or potential coordinators attending the annual conference.
+Since 2008, the Society has followed a policy of contributing $200 USD in conference expenses (travel and lodging) and waiving registration fees for each of four committed or potential future coordinators attending the annual conference.
+In recent years, the support is $500 USD.
 Any coordinator may receive the funding only once; a maximum of two coordinators from any one future conference site are eligible for the funding; and the supported individuals must be candidates to host the conference within three years (exceptions may be granted by unanimous agreement of the Conference Liaison, the President, and the Secretary-Treasurer).

 The Conference liaison is charged with recruiting members to serve on the committee with the goal of lining up membership for a four-year period.
 Thus, after recruiting 2 people for the first year and another 3 to serve in the subsequent 3 years, the liaison will recruit one person per year.